 IA system components

-These are the groups or the categories in which the information is divided.
-Such system helps users to predict where they can find certain information easily.
+These are the groups or the categories into which the information is divided.
+Such a system helps users to predict where they can find certain information easily.
 There are three main organizational structures: Hierarchical, Sequential, and Matrix.

 Hierarchical.
 In one of our previous articles, we’ve mentioned a well-known technique of content organization which is called visual hierarchy.
 It is initially based on Gestalt psychological theory and its main goal is to present content on the carrier, be it a book page or poster, web page or mobile screen, in such a way that users can understand the level of importance for each element.
 It activates the ability of the brain to distinguish objects on the basis of their physical differences, such as size, color, contrast, alignment etc.